ros-box/a2d2_to_ros/FAQ.md

 ## Sensor fusion lidar data

+1. Are the points in the point cloud ordered in any way?
+If so, what is the ordering?
 1. What is the `pcloud_attr.rectime` lidar data field?
     * *Rectime is the recording time when this data point was recorded.
 It is in TAI (i.e. no leap seconds) time zone and not UTC.
 The same is true for the camera timestamps in the json files.
 However, the bus data is in UTC and therefore there’s a delta of 37s when matching/registering data from camera/lidar to bus.*
 1. What is the `pcloud_attr.boundary` lidar data field?